faizilham/msc-thesis/main/ch2_preliminaries.typ

 + Function start node #cfg[start] and exit node #cfg[exit].
 These nodes appear only once at the start and the end of a function body.
 + Literal constant #cfg("$e = <Lit>"), representing constant values such as number or null value.
 + Identifier access #cfg("$e = x"), representing accesses to variable or other named references.
 + Variable declaration #cfg("var x (:= $e)") or #cfg("val x (:= $e)").
 These nodes are variable declaration nodes with an optional initializer expression.
-In Kotlin a variable can be declared as mutable with `var` or immutable with `val`.
+In Kotlin a variable is declared as mutable with `var` or immutable with `val`.
 For the ease of formalization, we assume a variable is always mutable.
-This is safe to do  because if an analysis can handle mutable variables, it is also able to handle immutable variables. \ A variable can only be declared once and must be declared before any assignment.
+This is safe to do because if an analysis can handle mutable variables, it is also able to handle immutable variables. \ A variable may only be declared once and must be declared before any assignment.
 This means that for a variable `x`, there is only one variable declaration node of `x` per program path and there are no assignment nodes to `x` appearing before the declaration.
 + Variable assignment #cfg("x := $e"), representing an assignment of the value of expression `e` to a variable `x`.
 As we mentioned earlier, a variable assignment node must be preceded, directly or indirectly, by a variable declaration node of the same variable.
 + When begin #cfg("when_begin($cond)") and end #cfg("when_end"), representing branching statements such as if-else and loops.
 The `when_begin` node always has two successor nodes, representing the paths if the condition is true or false.
 In the case of a loop, the `when_end` node's next edge points back to the beginning of the conditional expression's node.
 + Function call #cfg([\$e = \$f(\$arg#sub("1"), ..., \$arg#sub("n"))]), representing a call to the function `f`.
 Notice that `f` is an expression label instead of direct a function identifier.
 In the case of a member or an extension function call `x.f()`, we assume that it is transformed to `f(x)` for ease of formalization.